 In the 1950s and early 1960s, these Touring built Flaminias were purchased and flaunted by the rich and famous and today, still are capable touring GTs.

-For sale - 2002 Mercedes-Benz CLK 500 Avantgarde - Lewis Hamilton Tribute by Paul Karslake F.R.S.A.
+SOLD - 2002 Mercedes-Benz CLK 500 Avantgarde - Lewis Hamilton Tribute by Paul Karslake F.R.S.A.

 • A tribute to the most successful British F1 driver – Lewis Hamilton